GraphBLAS-Tutorials/HPEC21-Tutorial/index.md

 - Jose Moreira, IBM

 With special thanks to
-- Tim Davis (Texas A&M) for GraphBLAS library support in SuiteSparse and
+- Tim Davis (Texas A&M) for GraphBLAS library support in SuiteSparse.
 - Michel Pelletier (Graphegon) for creation of pygraphblas.
 - IBM for providing the cloud infrastructure on IBM Cloud.